Al-Shaab Stadium: 1972 Palestine Cup of Nations

-Al-Shaab stadium hosted the 1972 Palestine Cup of Nations, where Iraq were the runners-up of Egypt after finishing in top of Group A in the groups stage at 5 points.
+Al-Sha'ab stadium hosted the 1972 Palestine Cup of Nations, where Iraq were the runners-up of Egypt after finishing in top of Group A in the groups stage at 5 points.
 Iraq won over Algeria in the semi-final 3–1 by the goals of Shamil Kamil (2 goals) and Ali Kadhim for Iraq and Mustafa Dahleb for Algeria.
 In the final, Iraq lost 1–3 against Egypt by the goals of Douglas Aziz for Iraq and Hassan El-Shazly and Abdul-Aziz Abdul-Shafi (2 goals) for Egypt.

 5th Arabian Gulf Cup

-Al-Shaab stadium hosted the 5th Arabian Gulf Cup, where it was one of the best hosts in the history of the Arabian Gulf Cup.
+Al-Sha'ab stadium hosted the 5th Arabian Gulf Cup, where it was one of the best hosts in the history of the Arabian Gulf Cup.
 The past Iraqi President Ahmed Hassan al-Bakr was represented by Izzat Ibrahim al-Douri in the opening ceremony on 23 March 1979.
 The opening ceremony was organized and well planned.
 The first match, after the opening ceremony, was between the hosts, Iraq and Bahrain that ended in a 4–0 win for Iraq.
 This tournament ended with the hosts as the champions, breaking the streak of Kuwait in winning the Gulf Cup for 4 consecutive tournaments, from 1972 to 1979.

-1982 Arab Club Champions Cup Final
+1982 Arab Club Champions Cup final

-Al-Shaab stadium hosted both legs of the final of the first ever Arab Club Champions Cup in 1982, where Iraqi club Al Shorta SC were the champions after beating Lebanese club Nejmeh SC in the first leg of the final 2–0 and drew with them in the second leg 2–2.
+Al-Sha'ab stadium hosted both legs of the final of the first ever Arab Club Champions Cup in 1982, where Iraqi club Al Shorta SC were the champions after beating Lebanese club Nejmeh SC in the first leg of the final 2–0 and drew with them in the second leg 2–2.
 Al Shorta were awarded in the stadium, being one of the two Iraqi teams who ever won the Arab Club Champions Cup competition.
 The other team was Al-Rasheed.

 1985 Arab Club Champions Cup

-Al-Shaab hosted the third tournament of the Arab Club Champions Cup in 1985, where Al-Rasheed became the champions, after they ended in top of the league in the final stage at 4 points.
+Al-Sha'ab hosted the third tournament of the Arab Club Champions Cup in 1985, where Al-Rasheed became the champions, after they ended in top of the league in the final stage at 4 points.
 They beat Nejmeh SC, on 5 December 1985, with a big 6–1 win.
 On 9 December, they beat Algerian club USM El Harrach with a 2–1 result.
 Al-Rasheed also won 1986 Arab Club Champions Cup and the 1987 one.